hawken93/tg14hack/README.md

 Overall
 -------
-* Needs to look nice (I need to learn to use mardown the proper way)
+* Needs to look nice (I need to learn to use markdown the proper way)

 Remote
 ------